pattobrien/sidecar/packages/sidecar/README.md

 <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/license-MIT-purple.svg" alt="License: MIT"></a>
 [![pub package](https://img.shields.io/pub/v/sidecar.svg)](https://pub.dev/packages/sidecar)

+> Visit the [official documentation site](https://sidecaranalyzer.dev) for work-in-progress tutorials and explanations of core concepts

 > This is an experimental package which is expected to change slightly until an official 0.1.0 release.
-However, the core architecture of Sidecar has been designed around the Dart-official ```package:analyzer``` APIs, and therefore any rule packages you may want to experiment with will be easy to port over to any future APIs.
+However, the core architecture of Sidecar has been designed around the Dart-official ```package:analyzer``` APIs, and therefore any rule packages you may want to experiment with will be easy to port over to any future APIs

-> Functionality is confirmed to be working within MacOS and Linux environments (Windows is unconfirmed)

 ## Overview